banwelld/dave-banwell-medication-tracker/README.md

 npm start
 ```

-4. ## Usage
+## Usage

 To use MedTracker:

-Start the server by running npm run server.
+- Start the server by running npm run server.
-Launch the application by running npm start.
+- Launch the application by running npm start.

 You’ll be presented with a dashboard where you can add new medications, view the list of medications, and update or delete entries as needed.

-5. ## API Endpoints
+## API Endpoints

 MedTracker interacts with a backend API (db.json) running on port 6001 for CRUD operations on medication data.
 Here’s an outline of the main endpoints:

-GET /medications: Retrieve a list of all medications.
+GET /medications: Retrieve a list of all medications
-POST /medications: Add a new medication.
+POST /medications: Add a new medication
-PUT /medications/#id: Update an existing medication.
+PUT /medications/#id: Update an existing medication
-DELETE /medications/#id: Delete a medication.
+DELETE /medications/#id: Delete a medication

 ### Example Fetch Function